aws-samples/eks-workshop/content/prerequisites/k8stools.md

 weight: 22
 ---

-Amazon EKS clusters require kubectl and kubelet binaries and the aws-iam-authenticator binary to allow IAM authentication for your Kubernetes cluster.
+Amazon EKS clusters require kubectl and kubelet binaries and the aws-cli or aws-iam-authenticator binary to allow IAM authentication for your Kubernetes cluster.

 {{% notice tip %}}